memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 In this article, we'll explore the _practical_ aspects of Kconfig.
 As always, much more detailed information about Kconfig in Zephyr can be found in the [official documentation](https://docs.zephyrproject.org/latest/build/kconfig/index.html#configuration-system-kconfig).
 So, what is Kconfig?

-In simple words, Kconfig is a configuration system that uses a hierarchy of configuration _files_ (with their own syntax) which in turn define a hierarchy of configuration _options_, also called _symbols_.
-These symbols are used by the _build system_ to include or exclude files from the build process and as configuration options in the _source code_ itself.
-All in all, this allows you to modify your application without having to modify the source code.
+In simple words, Kconfig is a configuration system that uses a hierarchy of configuration _files_ (with their own syntax), which in turn define a hierarchy of configuration _options_, also called _symbols_.
+The _build system uses these symbols_ to include or exclude files from the build process and as configuration options in the _source code_ itself.
+All in all, this allows you to modify your application without modifying the source code.

 ### Configuring symbols

 For the time being, let's ignore _how_ the entire _Kconfig_ hierarchy is built or merged, and let's just have a look at how the configuration system works in general.

 The debugging subsystem of Zephyr defines the _Kconfig_ symbol `PRINTK` that allows you to enable or disable the `printk` output.
 This `PRINTK` _symbol_ is defined in the `Kconfig` file `zephyr/subsys/debug/Kconfig`.
-We won't go into detail about the syntax here, for this simple example it is quite self-explanatory.
+We won't go into detail about the syntax here.
+It is quite self-explanatory for this example.

 > For details about _Kconfig_'s syntax, you can have a look at the _Kconfig_ language specification in the [Linux kernel documentation](https://www.kernel.org/doc/html/latest/kbuild/kconfig-language.html) or Zephyr's [Kconfig tips and best practices](https://docs.zephyrproject.org/latest/build/kconfig/tips.html#kconfig-tips-and-best-practices).

 `zephyr/subsys/debug/Kconfig`

 ```conf
 config PRINTK
 	bool "Send printk() to console"